MasterRO94/laravel-file-cleaner/readme.md

 And see the output.

-Or if you want to delete files without checking time:
+Or if you want to delete files without checking time (just delete all files from all set directories):
 ```
 php artisan file-cleaner:clean -f
 ```